-This is the day before the Passover Feast.
-The feast actually begins at sunset tonight so everyone is spending this day preparing for it.
+Today is the feast of the Passover.
+The Jewish day however begins at sunset and since the feast of the Passover begins at sunset they would say that today is the day before the Passover.
+With the Passover feast beginning at sunset everyone is spending this day preparing for it.
 It must have seemed strange to the Apostles when Jesus told them that he wanted to celebrate this passover with them and not with family.
 After all he was staying with Mary, Martha and Lazarus who were just like family and I'm sure they expected him to share this feast with them.

 So if they weren't going to share the passover feast with family then where were they going to have it?
 Jesus told two of his disciples to go into Jerusalem (there is that rough hike over the Mount of Olives again) and they would see a man carrying water.
 They were to follow him to a house and they were to ask the "Goodman" of that house if they could use his "guest chambers" for the "Master".
 To top it all off the room would be already prepared for the Passover meal.
 By this time the Apostles must have been used to the strange requests that the Lord made of them.